 The first step to purchasing a domain someone owns is to find out who currently owns it.
 You can use the WHOIS domain lookup link: https://lookup.icann.org/.

 Try to find the contact information for the owner.
 The contact information typically will be private, but email addresses like privacy@ or info@ are often forwarded to the correct owner.
 Give it a try!

 Most web admins won’t reply, but just one small piece of information can help you dig deeper and find out who can help you.

 Most domains are available for purchase anywhere from $2–$200.
 If someone already owns the domain, they will charge more—anywhere from $250–$25,000.
 Communicate with them to determine what the price will be.

 3. Pay for and transfer the domain ownership

-If the domain costs you over $200, you need to be sure you get an agreement signed by both you and the individual selling the domain.
+If the domain costs you over $200, you need to be sure you get an agreement signed by you and the individual selling the part.
 That way, if anything gets weird or goes wrong, you can point back to the agreement and get the domain you paid for in court.

 You should then create an account where the domain owner’s domain is registered for easy transfer.
 Pay the owner for the domain with the payment method they request, and then you should see the domain in your account within one to two business days from the transfer start.

 A domain broker service can be ideal if you hope to purchase a domain that someone else already owns.
 They typically are “white glove” services, so they take care of the whole process for you, and you can sit back and wait for it to happen.